-Flour your proofing basket generously -we don’t have one so we’re just using a bowl with a tea towel.
+Flour your proofing basket generously -don’t have one?
+Use a bowl with a tea towel.

 Don’t worry about overdoing it with too much flour.
 Flour stops the basil sourdough bread from sticking to the proofing basket and the excess can be brushed off later.
 Transfer your basil sourdough bread into the proofing basket.
 Make sure the seam side is facing up.

 Cover the dough and let it rise for another 1-3 hours.
 At the 2 and a half hour mark, it’s time to preheat your oven and bread pan or dutch oven.
 The oven temp for sourdough bread baking that’s always worked for us is 220C or 428F.

 When it’s hot enough, transfer your dough to a baking sheet and score with any pattern you like.
 Next, place it in the dutch oven or bread pan and bake the basil sourdough bread with a lid or covered for 25 minutes.
 Then bake sourdough uncovered for another 20 minutes or until golden brown.